QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection: Experiments

 \subsection{Implementation Details}

 We implement our approach based on PyTorch~\cite{paszke2019pytorch} and the Detectron2 toolkit~\cite{wu2019detectron2}.
 All models are trained on 8 NVIDIA 2080Ti GPUs.
 For COCO, we follow the common training practices: We adopt the standard $1 \times$ schedule and the default data augmentation in Detectron2.
 Batch size is set to 16 with the initial learning rate of 0.01.
 The weights $\beta_l$ used to re-balance the loss between different layers are set to linearly growing from $1$ to $3$ across $P_2$ to $P_7$.
 For VisDrone, following ~\cite{liu2020hrdnet}, we equally split one image into four non-overlapping patches and process them independently during training.
 We train the network for 50k iterations with an initial learning rate of 0.01, and decay the learning rate by 10 at 30k and 40k iteration.
 The re-balance weights $\beta_l$ are set to linearly growing from $1$ to $2.6$.
-The query threshold $\sigma$ is set to 0.15 for all layers and we start query from $P_4$.
+For both datasets, we freeze all the batch normalization (BN) layers in the backbone network during training and we did not add BN layers in the detection heads.
+Mixed precision training~\cite{micikevicius2017mixed} is used in all experiments to save GPU memory.
+The query threshold $\sigma$ is set to 0.15 and we start query from $P_4$.
 Without specified description, our method is constructed on RetinaNet with ResNet-50 backbone.